Interpretable Machine Learning for Survival Analysis

 \subsubsection{Accumulated Local Effects}

-Since interactions with other features cannot be ruled out in the machine learning models for the \texttt{dpt1\_vaccination} in particular, it is interesting to consider accumulated local effects (ALE) plots instead of PDPs, as they can be biased.
-The uncentered ALE main effect curves for the \texttt{dpt1\_vaccination} feature computed on the full test set for the \texttt{coxph} and \texttt{blackboost} model are shown in Figure~\ref{fig:ale}.
-Their interpretation is analogous to uncentered PDPs, except that the effect of different feature values on the average predicted survival probability at different survival time points is computed conditional on a given value.
-The feature values "don't know" and "vaccination marked on card" are excluded due to an insufficient amount of observations (see Figure~\ref{tab:features}), because they lead to unreliable effect estimates.
+Based on the observations from Section~\ref{sec:h_stat_real} interactions with other features cannot be ruled out in the machine learning models for the \texttt{tsize} feature, it is interesting to consider accumulated local effects (ALE) plots instead of PDPs, as they can be biased.
+The uncentered ALE main effect curves for the \texttt{tsize} feature computed on the full test set for the \texttt{coxph} and \texttt{ranger} model are shown in Figure~\ref{fig:ale}.
+Their interpretation is analogous to uncentered PDPs, except that the effect of different feature values on the average predicted survival probability at different survival timepoints is computed conditional on a given value.